communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [x] Compliance Reviewer: I can download a flattened CSV of Applications on the Dashboard

+- [x] Compliance Reviewer: The CSV download includes columns for Countable outputs

-- [ ] Compliance Reviewer: The CSV download includes columns for all outputs
+- [ ] Compliance Reviewer: The CSV download includes columns for Summable outputs

 - [ ] Compliance Reviewer: The Dashboard shows the Applications in the 2-stage hierarchy